I am a quilter, paper crafter,

 blog from time to time to keep

-my, family and friends and clients informed of what is happening in my studio where I make greeting cards, doll quilts, wall quilts, coffee
+my family and friends informed of what is happening in my studio where I make things.
+I like to sew doll quilts, wall quilts, coffee

 It seems like I just got back home from the retreat,

 but that was Sunday evening and it is now Wednesday evening!
 I am still